 6. Praise Personal Mastery vs. Comparing to Others

-Competence feedback sometimes comes in the form of social comparison (“You did way better than the average kid your age!”).
+Competence feedback sometimes comes in the form of social comparison (“You did way better than the average child your age!”).
 However, experts caution that it’s best to avoid comparing your child to others, even if you do so positively.

 More study is needed on the potentially harmful effects of comparative feedback, but experts say that praising individual task mastery is likely better than social comparison.
 Focus on your child’s individual ability to succeed at or master a task.